rodrigocfd/vscode-font-patch/README.md

-# VSCode Font Aliasing
+# VSCode Font Patch

-A command line utility to patch a Visual Studio Code installation on **Windows**, slightly enhancing the font aliasing.
+A command line utility to patch a Visual Studio Code installation on **Windows**, slightly enhancing the font rendering.

 ## Comparison